We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

-Will I have to pay a fee to go back onto the register?
+Will I have to pay a fee to join the temporary register?

 No, you will not have to pay any fee to temporarily return to the register.

-Will I be expected to complete records for revalidation, if I am called to assist with the pandemic?
+Will I be expected to complete records for revalidation, if I am on the temporary register?

 Can you provide any refresher training to help me prepare to go back into practice?

-Please contact the Centre for Pharmacy Postgraduate Education, which has produced a specfic guide is to support pharmacy professionals in returning to pharmacy practice via the temporary register, Health Education and Improvement Wales or NHS Education for Scotland, depending on which country you live in, as they can signpost you to relevant training and resources.
+Please contact the Centre for Pharmacy Postgraduate Education, Health Education and Improvement Wales or NHS Education for Scotland, depending on which country you live in, as they can signpost you to relevant training and resources.

 The Royal Pharmaceutical Society (RPS) has produced guidance for pharmacy workforce about COVID-19 which you may find useful if you are returning to practice.

-What would happen if a fitness to practise concern was raised about me while I was practising on the temporary register?
+What would happen if a fitness to practise concern was raised about me while I am practising on the temporary register?

 Where a concern is raised about a pharmacy professional with temporary registration, it will be considered on the specific facts of the case, taking into account the factors relevant to the environment in which the professional is working and the risk to patient and public safety.
 We will also take account of any relevant information about resource, guidelines or protocols in place at the time.